typedb/typedb-docs/09-schema/03-rules.md

 There are two general tips for making queries with reasoning execute faster:
 1. Adding a limit to the query.
 Without a limit, the reasoning engine is forced to explore all possible ways to answer the query exhaustively.
 If you only need 1 answer, adding `limit 1` to the `match` query can improve query times.
-2. Using a transaction for multiple reasoning queries.
+2. Using the same transaction for multiple reasoning queries.
 Because inferred facts are cleared between transactions, running the same or similar queries within one transaction can reuse previously found facts.
 Combined with a `limit` on the query, it might be possible to avoid having to do any new reasoning at all.

-For complex queries, it can also be benficial to add more CPU cores, as the reasoning engine is able to explore more paths in the database concurrently.
+For complex queries, it can also be beneficial to add more CPU cores, as the reasoning engine is able to explore more paths in the database concurrently.

 ## Delete a Rule